31 Linear Operators and the Poisson Equation

 31.3 Exercises

-Build \(\bT\) for \(n=50\) and plot its eigenvalues vs. \(k^2 \pi^2\).
+Build \(\bT\) for \(n=50\) and plot its eigenvalues vs. \(k^2 \pi^2\) using the result above.

-Show that \(\kappa(\bT) \to \infty\) as \(n \to \infty\).
+Show that \(\kappa(\bT) \to \infty\) as \(n \to \infty\) using the result above.

 Implement a 2-D Poisson solver on a unit square.
 Verify \(O(N^{3/2})\) cost for direct sparse solve.